The-Bioinformatics-Group/skeletonema_sex_project/README.md

 The first one provided a list of 58 meiosis-related proteins with corresponding accession-numbers.
 These aminoacid fasta-sequences came when available from Arabidopsis Thaliana, and otherwise from Sacchaomyces Cerevisiaewere, and were downloaded from NCBI.
 These can be found here:
-/nobackup/data5/skeletonema_sex_project/blast_for_sex-genes/58athal+scere-meiosisgenes/meiosis_athal+scerv.fa
+/nobackup/data5/skeletonema_sex_project/blast_for_sex-genes/Sex-gene-list1/meiosis-genes/meiosis_genes.fasta

-The second one provided a list of X proteins with the majority connected to flagella function from a variety of species but mainly Clamydomonas reinhardtii, also with accession-numbers.
+The second one provided a list of 196 proteins with the majority connected to flagella function from a variety of species but mainly Clamydomonas reinhardtii, also with accession-numbers.
+Many of the genes in this list were despite having different accession-numbers unique to eachother, and many had poor annotation and were only predicted to be related to flagellar functions.
-These aminoacid fasta-sequences were downloaded from Uniprot.
+These aminoacid fasta-sequences were downloaded from Uniprot, and are located in two separate directories:
+/nobackup/data5/skeletonema_sex_project/blast_for_sex-genes/Sex-gene-list1/flagella_genespart1 (or 2)

-Next they were used as query in a tBLASTn search against the transcriptome which had been converted into a blastable database, located here:
+Next these "sex-proteins" were used as query in a tBLASTn search against the transcriptome which had been converted into a blastable database, located here:
 /nobackup/data5/skeletonema_sex_project/differential-expression-analysis/transcriptome/transcriptome-blast_db
 Using these settings:
 -matrix BLOSUM62 -evalue 0.01 -gapopen 11 -gapextend 1 - word_size 6